OctopusDeploy/docs/src/pages/docs/projects/variables/system-variables.md

 Set to a file-path and the Calamari working directory will be copied to the configured location. **Copied files include the one-time key to decrypt sensitive variables** [More details.](/docs/support/copy-working-directory).

 Example: `c:\temp\octopus-debug`

+`Octopus.Deployment.WorkerLeaseCap`

+This is an opt-in variable to help distribute multiple steps referencing the same package (including container) across a worker pool.
+By setting this, a worker will be reused for steps up to the cap, after which another worker will be selected and reused in the same way.
+If all workers have reached the cap, additional steps will be spread out evently.
+By default this behaviour is disabled, and the same worker will be reused for all steps referencing the same package.
+Opt in by setting the variable to a number higher than 0.

+Example: 1 - this achieves a similar effect to round robin.
+Example: 5 - a balance between avoiding unnecessary package transfer and overloading a single worker.

 `Octopus.Task.ConcurrencyTag`